-- 665 influence this however, specifically the current flowing through the cloud, the meteorological conditions defining the - 666 cloud edge properties and turbulent mixing within the cloud, and the background ionisation environment.
-Whilst - 667 important conceptually, the idealised one-dimensional electrostatic case has been found to be incomplete, as it neglects - 668 vertical charge exchange by mixing and variability in the vertical gradient from cloudy air to clear air.
+erage, an upper positive charge and lower negative charge do emerge (Fig. 17b).
+Several factors influence this however, specifically the current flowing through the cloud, the meteorological conditions defining the cloud edge properties and turbulent mixing within the cloud and the background ionisation environment.
+Whilst important conceptually, the idealised one-dimensional electrostatic case has been found to be incomplete, as it neglects vertical charge exchange by mixing and variability in the vertical gradient from cloudy air to clear air.

-675 A further finding is that less absolute charge is present at the horizontal cloud boundaries of higher (>2 km) clouds 676 than for lower (< 2 km) clouds, due to the greater air conductivity with height from increased cosmic ray ionisation 677 (Figure 17, lower panel).
-Low clouds often form where the vertical profile of air conductivity is at its minimum, and 678 hence where the rate of charge leakage away from the droplets is at its least.
-Cosmic ray ionisation, which is the 679 principal source of air conductivity above the surface, therefore does have a modifying influence on the charge at layer 680 cloud boundaries.
-The cloud boundary charge will, however, also respond to changes in the global circuit current 681 flowing through the cloud.
-Neutron Monitor data may not be a good predictor for this, as, quite apart from the 682 meteorological variability also influencing the cloud, Geigersondes have shown neutron monitor data to be poorly 683 correlated with the ionising environment at the typical altitudes of low clouds.
-However, there is no reason to doubt
+A further finding is that less absolute charge is present at the horizontal cloud boundaries of higher ( $> 2 \,\mathrm{km}$ ) clouds than for lower ( $< 2 \,\mathrm{km}$ ) clouds (Fig. 17c), due to the greater air conductivity with height from increased cosmic ray ionisation (Fig. 17d).
+Low clouds often form where the vertical profile of air conductivity is at its minimum, and hence where the rate of charge leakage away from the droplets is at its least.
+Cosmic ray ionisation, which is the principal source of air conductivity above the surface, therefore does have a modifying influence on the charge at layer cloud boundaries.
+The cloud boundary charge will, however, also respond to changes in the global circuit current flowing through the cloud.
+Neutron monitor data may not be a good predictor for this, as, quite apart from the meteorological variability also influencing the cloud, Geigersondes have shown neutron monitor data to be poorly correlated with the ionising environment at the typical altitudes of low clouds.
+However, there is no reason to doubt that solar variability does modulate atmospheric electrical parameters in the troposphere, which are coupled directly into the electrical properties of low cloud.